As demand for services continues to grow, Quigley anticipates that there will be more practice acquisitions in the future.

 He planned to enroll in Le Cordon Bleu Culinary School when life took an unexpected turn.
 His sister Kathy developed uveitis, an autoimmune disease that attacks the tissues of the eye.
 The disease progressed to the point that one eye had to be removed.
 She eventually lost all sight.

 “When your sister is legally blind, you realize how precious your vision is.
 She inspired me to do what I do today.
-Becoming an ophthalmologist is the best decision I ever made,” says Dr. Quigley, who founded Quigley Eye Specialists in 1988.
+Becoming an ophthalmologist is the best decision I ever made.”

 With more than 70 medical professionals, Quigley Eye Specialists is now one of the nation’s leading multispecialty ophthalmology practices specializing in cataracts, laser cataract surgery, glaucoma, LASIK, dry eye, eyelid surgery, retinal issues, corneal conditions and routine eye care.
 A dozen offices are now located in Fort Myers, Naples, Bonita Springs, Cape Coral, Lehigh Acres, Port Charlotte and Punta Gorda.